Toshi-Tabata/3331Ass/COMP3331 Assignment.md

         is_blocked: bool,
         client_socket: class,
         client_obj: class,
+        client_thread: class,
         password: password,
         queue: [queue of messages to be sent to client],
         blacklist: set()
     }
 }

+- need access to the thread for specific information

 - who is online
 - log on time for each user